-We’ve checked the pronunciation of “primer” (used in the textbook sense) in six standard dictionaries.
-The three British references list it with a long “i” while the three American sources list it with a short “i.”
+We’ve checked the pronunciation of “primer” (used in the textbook sense) in ten standard dictionaries, five American and five British.

 So which pronunciation is correct?
-It depends on which side of the pond you call home.
+Apparently that depends largely on which side of the pond you call home.

-But English speakers on both sides pronounce “primer” with a long “i” (as in “timer”) when it’s used in other senses (such as an undercoat of paint or a cap used to ignite an explosive).
-We ran a post in 2012 about the use of “primer” in painting.
+However, English speakers on both sides pronounce “primer” with a long “i” (as in “timer”) when it’s used in other senses (such as an undercoat of paint or a cap used to ignite an explosive).
+We wrote a post in 2012 about the use of “primer” in painting.